 The quadratic finite element space was adopted in this example.
-The mesh sequence was produced through a one-time uniform refinement, thus the refinement index β between two consecutive meshes equals 2.
-The initial mesh is depicted in Figure 3.
+The sequence of meshes was produced through a one-time uniform refinement.
+Thus, the refinement index β between two consecutive meshes equals 2.
+The initial mesh is depicted in Fig. 3.